Setting Up Remote Development Using Custom Template On Runpod

 Runpod Referral

-There is no free tier on Runpod and running everything would cost credit.
+There is no free tier on Runpod and running anything will cost credit.
 However, if the first-time users sign up using my referral link, they will get some credit to try out the platform for free.

 References